Headaches in children

 Make sure to get medical care right away if your child experiences:

-• Headache with stiff neck, fever, convulsions, confusion, loss of consciousness, or pain in the ears or eyes
+• Headache with stiff neck, fever, shortness of breath, convulsions, confusion, loss of consciousness, or pain in the ears or eyes

 Diagnosing headaches

-Learn more about what to expect during a neurological examination.
+Learn more about what to expect during your child’s neurological examination and read our FAQ about pain management in children.

 Pediatric treatment for migraines and other headaches

-Our goal in headache treatment is not only to provide relief from pain and other symptoms but also to prevent future episodes.
+Our goal in headache treatment is not only to provide relief from your child’s pain and other symptoms but also to prevent future episodes.
 For secondary headaches, we focus on treating the underlying health condition.
-For primary headaches, our approach depends on the type of headaches your child experiences and any particular triggers.
+For primary headaches, our approach depends on the type of headaches your child experiences.

 Recommended treatments may include: